Jean-Paul Rodrigue (2017), New York:

 media elements such as maps, figures

-third edition is articulated along two core approaches to transport
+fourth edition is articulated along two core approaches to transport

 geography, one conceptual and the other methodological.
 The conceptual